Have Neck or Back Pain? How to Detect a Herniated Disk

 What exactly is a disk?
 A disk is a rubbery, gel-like pad that rests between the vertebrae in the spinal column.
 They enable us to flex and bend our back and also act as shock absorbers during trauma.
 A disk may rupture for various reasons, such as improper lifting, sudden pressure, performing repetitive movements that are strenuous on the neck or back, and more.

-At Orthopaedic Associates of St. Augustine, our Spine Center commonly sees and treats patients suffering from a herniated disk.
-Led by fellowship trained orthopaedic spine surgeon Dr. Brian Haycook, our Spine Center is capable of performing a number of surgical procedures to relieve neck and back pain.
+At Orthopaedic Associates of St. Augustine, we commonly sees and treats patients suffering from a herniated disk.

 Symptoms often Associated with a Herniated Disk